CVE-2025-14477: CWE-89 Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection') in aaron13100 404 Solution

 Technical Summary

-CVE-2025-14477 identifies a SQL Injection vulnerability in the 404 Solution plugin for WordPress, affecting all versions up to and including 3.1.0.
-The root cause is insufficient sanitization of the 'filterText' parameter within the 'ajaxUpdatePaginationLinks' AJAX action.
-The sanitization logic attempts to filter out malicious input but can be bypassed using the sequence '*$/', which transforms into '*/' after the removal of the '$' character, effectively escaping SQL comment contexts.
-This bypass allows an authenticated attacker with administrator-level privileges to append additional SQL commands to existing queries.
-The attack vector leverages time-based blind SQL injection techniques, enabling extraction of sensitive database information such as user credentials or configuration data without altering data integrity or availability.
-The vulnerability requires no user interaction but does require high privileges, limiting exploitation to trusted users with admin access.
-The CVSS score of 4.9 (medium) reflects the moderate risk due to the privilege requirement and lack of known active exploits.
-No patches are currently published, emphasizing the need for proactive mitigation.
-The vulnerability is categorized under CWE-89, highlighting improper neutralization of special elements in SQL commands.
-Given WordPress's widespread use, especially in Europe, this vulnerability could impact numerous websites if exploited.
+CVE-2025-14477 is a SQL Injection vulnerability identified in the 404 Solution plugin for WordPress, affecting all versions up to and including 3.1.0.
+The root cause is insufficient sanitization of the 'filterText' parameter used in the 'ajaxUpdatePaginationLinks' AJAX action.
+The plugin attempts to sanitize input but can be bypassed by using the sequence '*$/', which after removal of the '$' character becomes '*/', allowing attackers to escape SQL comment contexts.
+This bypass enables authenticated users with administrator-level privileges to append arbitrary SQL queries to existing database queries.
+The attack vector is remote and network-based, requiring no user interaction but necessitating high privileges (administrator or above).
+The vulnerability allows time-based blind SQL injection, enabling attackers to extract sensitive information from the database by observing response delays.
+The CVSS v3.1 score is 4.9 (medium severity), reflecting the requirement for high privileges and the impact limited to confidentiality.
+No patches or known exploits are currently available, and the vulnerability was publicly disclosed on December 13, 2025.
+The vulnerability is categorized under CWE-89, indicating improper neutralization of special elements in SQL commands.

 Potential Impact